Back to main site

 The Right to Freedom of Expression

-Recent trends indicate that the most significant threat to freedom of expression is the criminalisation of online speech.
-Criminalisation is effected through the enactment of laws which are generally vague and broad and give governments a wide range of powers to declare certain forms of online expression as offences.
+Recent trends indicate that the most significant threat to freedom of expression around the world is the criminalisation of online speech.
+Criminalisation is affected through the enactment of laws which are generally vague and broad and give governments a wide range of powers to declare certain forms of online expression as offences.
 In recent years, legislation relating to cybercrime, social media, and disinformation (or “fake news”) have become increasingly popular tools through which to do so.
-Journalists and political dissidents and critics are particularly susceptible to these challenges and examples abound, particularly in Africa, of journalists being silenced, detained, and convicted on such laws.
-In Nigeria, for example, civil society has condemned the abuse of the 2015 Cybercrimes (Prohibition, Prevention, Etc) Act to harass journalists and other citizens.
-In Zimbabwe, journalists have been charged under various new “false news” provisions recently introduced into law.
+Journalists, political dissidents, and critics are particularly susceptible to these challenges and examples abound, particularly in Africa, of journalists being silenced, detained, and convicted on such laws.
+For example: Zimbabwe’s Data Protection Act criminalises the spreading of false information online,(1) and Botswana’s Penal Code criminalises publishing “alarming information”.(2)

 Despite the alarming and current rise of disinformation and the often disproportionate responses from state actors that threaten freedom of expression online, there is some comfort in knowing that there are organisations, institutions and states making a concerted and decisive effort to address this unfortunate and harmful trend.